saltyorg/docs/docs/reference/preinstall.md

 !!! warning
     This is a reference discussing an aspect of the [install process](../saltbox/install/install.md#step-3-preinstall).
-    If you are looking for the steps to follow to install, they are [here](../saltbox/install/install.md).
+    If you are looking for the steps to follow to install, they are in the [installation guide](../saltbox/install/install.md).

 !!! warning
     Make sure that you have setup the configuration correctly before proceeding.